MDHetrick/Movies-ETL/README.md

 kaggle_file = f'{file_dir}/movies_metadata.csv'
 ratings_file = f'{file_dir}/ratings.csv'
 ```
-11. Set the three variables equal to the function created in D1.
+11 & 12.
+Set the three variables equal to the function created in D1, and set the DataFrames from the return statement equal to the file names in Step 11

-12. Set the DataFrames from the return statement equal to the file names in Step 11.
+*Note: instead of setting the three variables equal to the function and then setting the DataFrames from the return statement equal to the file names, the code was refactored to set the dataframes equal to the function with the file paths as parameters.*
 ```
 wiki_movies_df, movies_with_ratings_df, movies_df = extract_transform_return(wiki_file, kaggle_file, ratings_file)
 ```